leomartinsdev/checkout-system/README.md

 ## Installation and execution
 - Clone the repository
 - Run: npm install
 - Run: npm run docker (the scripts will run everything else).
 The scripts will take 5-10 seconds to run and then the API will be available for requests.
+You can check the Docker API Container logs with the command: docker logs checkout_api -f

 - To actually use the API you can send requests using Postman or Insomnia to http://localhost:3001/checkout